2002 ICC Champions Trophy: Tournament structure

-Unlike the previous two editions of the Champions Trophy which had a direct knockout format, this edition had a format in which teams divided into pools instead.
+Unlike the previous two editions of the Champions Trophy, which had a direct knockout format, this edition had a format in which teams were divided into pools instead and the first-placed teams of the respective pools at the end of pool stage would qualify to the knockout stage.
 The 12 teams—10 Test playing nations (plus Kenya and Netherlands)—were divided into four pools of three teams each, with every team playing two matches.
 Australia, Bangladesh and New Zealand were placed in Pool 1 whereas England, India and Zimbabwe were allotted Pool 2.
 Kenya, South Africa and West Indies were put together in Pool 3, and Netherlands, Pakistan and Sri Lanka played each other in Pool 4.
 The semi finals were played between the winners of Pool 2 and the winners of Pool 3, and Pool 1 and Pool 4.